Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: More Implementation Details

 \section{More Implementation Details}

-\textbf{TwigVLM training.} As described in the main text, the twig block is trained by finetuning the shallow VLM $\mathcal{M}_s$.
+\textbf{TwigVLM/TwigVLM++ training.} As described in the main text, the twig block is trained by finetuning the shallow VLM $\mathcal{M}_s$.
 Specifically, $\mathcal{M}_s$ is initialized with the weights of the first $K$+$T$ layers and the prediction head of the corresponding base VLM $\mathcal{M}_b$.
 During finetuning, only the last $T$ layers and the prediction head—collectively termed the twig block—are updated, while the first $K$ layers remain frozen.
 This process follows the same training manner to train the base VLM $\mathcal{M}_b$.
 Theoretically, any suitable multimodal instruction tuning dataset can be employed to finetune $\mathcal{M}_s$.

-In our experiments, we use the LLaVA-665K dataset \cite{llava1.5} to train the twig blocks for the LLaVA-1.5-7B and LLaVA-NeXT-7B models, and combine the LLaVA-665K and VideoInstruct-100K datasets \cite{videollava, videochatgpt} for the Video-LLaVA-7B model.
-The optimization hyper-parameters are detailed in Table~\ref{tab:hyperparameters}.
+The base VLMs evaluated in the main text experiments all leverage the open-source datasets to train their twig blocks.
+Specifically, we use the LLaVA-665K dataset \cite{llava1.5} to train TwigVLM/TwigVLM++ for LLaVA-1.5-7B and LLaVA-NeXT-7B models, and a dataset of 5M single-image samples from the MAmmoTH-VL-10M dataset \cite{mammoth-VL} for Qwen2.5-VL-7B.
+The optimization hyper-parameters used for training TwigVLM/TwigVLM++ are detailed in TABLE~\ref{tab:hyperparameters}.
 All training is performed on a server equipped with 8 NVIDIA A100 GPUs.
-Under these conditions, the training is highly efficient, requiring only approximately 10\% of the time needed to train the corresponding base VLM, \emph{e.g.}, training the twig block for the LLaVA-1.5-7B model takes about 10 GPU hours, while the training of the original LLaVA-1.5-7B takes about 100 GPU hours.
+Under these conditions, the training of TwigVLM is highly efficient, requiring only approximately 10\% of the time needed to train the corresponding base VLM, \emph{e.g.}, training the twig block for the LLaVA-1.5-7B model takes about 10 GPU hours, while the training of the original LLaVA-1.5-7B takes about 100 GPU hours.
+TwigVLM++ training also needs only 20\% of that time.

 \textbf{Twig-guided token pruning (TTP).} During inference, TwigVLM leverages the TTP strategy to perform token pruning over the base VLM: (i) at the $K$-th layer, selecting $R$ key visual tokens (output by the $K$-th layer) and discarding the rest tokens guided by the attention map from the last twig layer, and (ii) applying the FinalWipe strategy to further remove all the visual tokens after the $K_\text{f}$-th layer.
 Therefore, we adjust the value of $R$ to satisfy different pruning ratios calculated by the average number of retained visual tokens $\bar{R}$.
-Table~\ref{tab:pruning_setting} shows the default pruning settings for TwigVLM under different pruning ratios.
+TABLE~\ref{tab:pruning_setting} shows the default pruning settings for TwigVLM under different pruning ratios.

 \textbf{Self-speculative decoding (SSD).} For efficient generation of long responses, TwigVLM applies the SSD strategy by using the $\mathcal{M}_s$ as the \emph{draft} model and $\mathcal{M}_b$ as the \emph{target} model.
 Specifically, in each SSD iteration, the draft model efficiently predicts $\delta=5$ subsequent draft tokens in an autoregressive manner.
 To further improve efficiency, this draft generation process is equipped with an early-exit mechanism that allows the draft model to stop generation if the probability of the current predicted token falls below a predefined threshold $\theta=0.6$.
 The target model then verifies these generated draft tokens in parallel, accepts those matching the target model's predictions, and then predicts a next token by itself.
 The iteration repeats until the \texttt{<EOS>} token is generated.
 Note that the TTP and SSD strategies can be seamlessly integrated, as detailed in Algorithm~\ref{alg:inference}.